Pantha Kanai

 Pantha Kanai (born 2 February) is a Bangladeshi singer, drummer, tabla player and music teacher.

 Early life

-He was born and brought up in the port city of Chittagong.
+Kanai was born and brought up in the port city of Chittagong.
 His mother is a musician.
 He learned to play the classical tabla at an early age.
 From the age of six he played classical tabla with his mother.
 He started playing jazz drums while in high school, later becoming one of the most popular singers and drummers in the country, playing drums in bands like Souls and Nagar Baul.
 In class 10, when he started playing drums, formed a band called Ocean.
 Soon after that he started singing himself.